About Women Inventorz Network™

 The Women Inventorz Network (W.I.N.) was created to inspire, nurture, educate, award, protect and promote women inventors across the U.S. and Canada.
 It is the new voice for The Next Big Zing and Womentorz to create the ULTIMATE network and marketing tool for women inventors!

 W.I.N. provides a community and supportive environment to assist in all areas of bringing a product to market using the concept of group marketing.
-We consider ourselves connectors and launching pad for women inventors to get their products found.
+We consider ourselves connectors and launching pad for a women inventors network to get their products found.

 W.I.N. provides a user friendly website, which allows women inventors to sell their products directly to consumers, thereby eliminating cost and dependency on retail distribution.
 Every item listed is supporting a network of creative women and sustaining their creativity and independence.